qmk/qmk_firmware/docs/driver_installation_zadig.md

 ![Device properties showing the Inf name value](https://i.imgur.com/Bu4mk9m.png)

 Then, open a new Command Prompt window as an Administrator (type in `cmd` into the Start menu and press Ctrl+Shift+Enter).
-Run `pnputil /enum-drivers`(`pnputil -e` for Windows 7 and later) to verify the `Inf name` matches the `Published Name` field of one of the entries:
+Run `pnputil /enum-drivers` to verify the `Inf name` matches the `Published Name` field of one of the entries:

 ![pnputil output with matching driver highlighted](https://i.imgur.com/3RrSjzW.png)